-Lela Davidson is an award-winning author and essayist (Blacklisted from the PTA, 2011, Who Peed on My Yoga Mat?, 2012), a freelance journalist and commentator for NBC News/TODAY Moms, and a regular contributor to iVillage and Huffington Post.
-Lela entertains and inspires audiences in print, web, video, and television and speaks on motherhood, marriage, media, marketing, and the challenges of being over-40 in a Botox world.
+Lela Davidson is the award-winning author of Blacklisted from the PTA, Who Peed on My Yoga Mat? and Faking Balance: Adventures in Work and Life.
+She has been a freelance journalist and commentator for NBC News/TODAY Moms, iVillage and The Huffington Post.
+She speaks nationally on media, marketing, women in leadership, and faking work life balance.

-Lela’s humorous, inspirational essays are featured in family and parenting magazines throughout North America, and in Chicken Soup for the Soul: New Moms and her book marketing advice has been featured in Writer’s Digest.
+Her humorous, inspirational essays are featured in family and parenting magazines throughout North America, and in Chicken Soup for the Soul: New Moms.
+Her book marketing advice has been featured in Writer’s Digest.

 The Personal Story – A Work in Progress

 Born in 1969 to a 17-year-old runaway living in a San Francisco commune, I might have taken a straighter path to the writing life.
-But somehow I emerged from a childhood haze of macrame, alfalfa sprouts sandwiches, and band rehearsal in the basement to rebel in the extreme: I became a CPA.
+But somehow I emerged from a childhood haze of macrame, alfalfa sprouts, and basement band rehearsal to rebel in the extreme: I became a CPA.
 I married an engineer who excelled at table manners, had two kids, and moved to an idyllic cul-de-sac, where—it turns out—life is just as ridiculous as it was in my unconventional upbringing.
-So in 2007 I let my accounting license lapse and started telling stories made me laugh, cry, or cope.
+So in 2007 I let my accounting license lapse and started telling stories that made me laugh, cry, or cope.
 Sometimes all three.